 Now, let me be honest.
-Though I have stayed in Bangalore for about 2 years, I have hardly ever did research on South Indian cuisine, leave apart Tamil cuisine.
+Though I have stayed in Bangalore for about 2 years, I have hardly ever done research on South Indian cuisine, leave apart from Tamil cuisine.
 So, this time when I got the opportunity, I actually jumped to it.
 Chef Praveen Anand is a powerhouse of resources and has a few decades of research on South Indian cuisine.
-And being the general idiot that I am , I thought of recording his video.
+And being the general idiot that I am, I thought of recording his video.

-I am supposed to talk about Tamilnadu and its food habits, but many might be surprised that why the hell I am talking about the maratha influence here.
+I am supposed to talk about Tamilnadu and its food habits, but many might be surprised that why the hell I am talking about the Maratha influence here.
 But in this Tanjavur region, there was a heavy influence of Marathas.
 And however weird it may sound, they actually gave birth to a kebab in south Indian cuisine.
-And that is something which justifies the importance of this region in gastronomic Tamilnadu.
-It was called shunti Kebab– the kebab bind by banana threads in a ball-shape and deep fried.
-Many might recognize that this has got a eerie similarity with the Sutli kebab that we get here.
+And that is something that justifies the importance of this region in gastronomic Tamilnadu.
+It was called shunti Kebab– the kebab bind by banana threads in a ball-shape and deep-fried.
+Many might recognize that this has got an eerie similarity with the Sutli kebab that we get here.
 King Sarbaji was a great historian and documentor and he actually documented recipes from his kitchens.

 More details about King Sarba ji can be checked here …

-Now, King Sarba ji had 4 kitchens- one with Maratha Food, one with brahmin food (vegetarian fare without onion and garlic), one for european food and one halwai.
-And in early 17th century, he used to keep one specialist who could make ice and Sherbet.
+Now, King Sarba ji had 4 kitchens- one with Maratha Food, one with brahmin food (vegetarian fare without onion and garlic), one for European food, and one halwai.
+And in the early 17th century, he used to keep one specialist who could make ice and Sherbet.

 You can check about Sutli kebab here …